epicDirk/pvValidator/doc/pvvalidator.md

 ![video3](val1.mp4)

-The second video is done without the conenctio to the Naming APi (i.e. the `--noapi` option was used)
+The second video is done without the conenction to the Naming API (i.e. the `--noapi` option was used)

 ![video4](val2.mp4)
 ### Search, Save , Sort and some display option